salmabahdad/smart_board_rl/README.md

  - Action masking for valid boarding actions.

-Reinforcement Learning Agent:
+### Reinforcement Learning Agent:
 - Uses MaskablePPO from SB3-contrib to learn optimal boarding strategies.

 - Vectorized environment support for faster training (SubprocVecEnv).

--Callbacks for evaluation and saving best models during training.
+- Callbacks for evaluation and saving best models during training.

+###Reward Function:
+- Encourages moving passengers forward and penalizes waiting in the aisle.
+- Provides a numerical metric for boarding efficiency.